prosch88/UFADE/README.md

 UFADE has been selected as a finalist for the [Sans Difference Makers Award 2024](https://www.sans.org/about/awards/difference-makers/) in the category “Innovation of the Year (Open-Source or Product Tool)”.

+[ALEX](https://github.com/prosch88/ALEX) is now available as a comparable tool for extracting data from Android devices.

 <br />

 ## Installation